dualsky/keybrd/CONTRIBUTING.md

 ### Manual Testing on Keyboards
 Manual testing requires a keyboard testing environment:
-* appropriate microprocessor installed in keyboard
+* appropriate microcontroller installed in keyboard
 * Arduino IDE installed on computer

 Once the testing environment is setup, download the code and start testing it:
 1. fetch topic branch from pull requester (Contributor)
-2. compile and load firmware onto keyboard's microprocessor
+2. compile and load firmware onto keyboard's microcontroller
 3. manually type on the keyboard

 If a problem is found, notify the author by commenting in the pull request.